 Each blink spreads the tear film on our eyes to moisturize them.
 Mostly complete blinks are important because only when the eyelids touch, the 3rd layer of the tear film, the lipid layer is renewed which protects the eye from the tear film evaporation.
 Conscious training of firm blinks can increase blink rate and alter incomplete blinks .
 The problem is how to non-intrusively remind us to blink more and properly.

 Based on your measurements and preference, eyeblink schedules reminders, which appear as a small pop-up window that will roll up in the right corner of your screen.
 Thanks to your peripheral vision, you can easily recognize the reminder and you know that you just need to blink to make it disappear.
 This way the disturbance is set to minimum.
-The best part about the reminder is not only does it immediately disappear after the required blink, but it does not even have to show up.
-Eyeblink first observes you for 5 seconds and the reminder will roll up only when no eye blink has been detected.
+The best part about the reminder is that not only it immediately disappears after the required blink, but it does not even have to show up.
+Eyeblink first observes you for few seconds and the reminder will roll up only when no blink has been detected.
 If you blink properly, the reminder will not show up at all.

 It can sometimes happen that the reminder does not disappear after your blink.
 In that case please test the blink detection performance.
 Eyeblink uses the state-of-the-art algorithms for face, eye and eye blink detection.
 Detection can be hindered under severe light conditions.
 Thick eyeglass frame may also compromise performance.
 Some built-in webcams do not work well because they adjust exposure based on the light conditions so in low light the camera does not have sufficient capture speed to detect eye blinks.
 Or strong light in camera view (window) causes the face to be too dark to detect blinks properly.
 In such cases please try to follow best practices for work environment in Treatment section.